melezhik/RakuDist/docs/api.md

 ## Return

 Token.
-Use this token to track a build execution.
+Use a token to track a build execution.

 ## Example of curl request